mpelleau/AbSolute/README.md

 ```

 The next step is to download and build AbSolute.
-If you intent to modify the source code and possibly contribute to the project, jump to the developpers [README](https://github.com/mpelleau/AbSolute/blob/master/CONTRIBUTING.md).
+If you intent to modify the source code and possibly contribute to the project, jump to the "Developpers" section.
 Otherwise, you can install it from `opam`:

 ```sh